All about ESG – what it is, who it affects and how it affects company management

 Is it worth implementing an ESG strategy in a company?

-More and more companies are recognizing the potential benefits of ESG reporting.
-This is not only a necessity for change at the legal level, but also a key to sustainable growth that enables survival in a competitive market.
-Adapting to the new rules requires investors to broaden their view of the business, taking into account not only traditional financial indicators, but also a range of parameters that are evaluated in terms of environmental and social impact.
+More and more companies are recognizing the benefits of ESG reporting.
+It is not only a necessity for change at the legal level, but also a key to sustainable developmentthat enables survival in a competitive market.
+Adapting to the new rules requires investors to broaden their view of the business, taking into account not only traditional financial metrics, but also a range of parameters assessed in terms of environmental impact.

 ESG policies focus on monitoring impacts on nature, promoting ethical business practices and ensuring effective climate risk management.
 By paying close attention to the environment, corporate governance and social responsibility, companies are responding to today’s challenges by providing quality products and services with sustainability in mind.
 By implementing ESG principles, companies can better understand the needs of their customers, leading to better relationships.